david-park-04/portfolio/content/04 - Life & Productivity/A Framework for Living Life.md

 ## Emotion Regulation
 **Motivation**
-- Separate your actions from thoughts & emotions.
+- Separate how your feelings and thoughts from your actions.
 - Question what about yourself, your identity, is so unwilling to do something.

 **Happiness**